 C. Insurance Committee.
 The AIRPORT AUTHORITY and AAPOPA will cooperate in the continuing objective of obtaining the highest level of employee group insurance benefits within reasonable and realistic budgetary constraints.
 The Insurance Committee shall be the exclusive representative of management and employees to research, analyze, and formulate final recommendations to the President/CEO involving all matters regarding group insurance programs (e.g. modifications to existing or implementation of new programs) for presentation to the AIRPORT AUTHORITY Board of Trustees.
-Such Committee shall be comprised of three (3) representatives of the AIRPORT AUTHORITY, two (2) representatives of the Teamsters Local 533, and one (1) representative of the AAPOPA, which representatives shall establish ground rules governing the conduct of business by the Insurance Committee.
+Such Committee shall be comprised of three (3)

+representatives of the AIRPORT AUTHORITY, two (2) representatives of the Teamsters Local 533, and one (1) representative of the AAPOPA, which representatives shall establish ground rules governing the conduct of business by the Insurance Committee.

-ο.
-AAPOPA agrees to abide the recommendations of the by individual officers. by all recommendations on the Insurance Committee v f the Insurance Committee and will not be subject to grievance
+D. AAPOPA agrees to abide by all recommendations of the Insurance Committee and the recommendations of the Insurance Committee will not be subject to grievance by individual officers.